wisdom teeth removal

 My Advice

-Wisdom teeth removal has no scientific benefit, therefore do not for a second risk the quality of life you currently live and are blessed with.
+Wisdom teeth removal for those without disease and problems seems hard to justify with the current scientific evidence given the risks, therefore do not for a second risk the quality of life you currently live and are blessed with.
 If you have not yet read the controversy surrounding the removal of wisdom teeth please do.

 Further, if you think that after having read my story, that I am unique, and it can't happen to you, you are mistaken.
 I have recieved multiple emails of people with headaches for a longer than expected duration after having their wisdom teeth removed.